ZoltanKuli/Minesweeper-Rebirth/README.md

 # Skills Demonstrated
 * Built an Android and Java-based game engine from scratch, which was used to create a fully functional 2D gaming experience.
-* Published the app on the Google Store and effectively used the AdMob API to monetize the app.
+* Published the app on the Google Store and effectively used the AdMob API to introduce monetization.

 # Technologies Used
 * Java